In Greenland you may have a full or limited tax liability, depending on how long you stay in the country.

-Your tax return form will be pre-printed by the Tax Agency on the basis of income information submitted by your employer.
-If you wish to change or modify your tax returns, you can do so online at Tax Agency’s website, or you can contact the local tax office.
-If you do not have any changes or modifications, you don't have to do anything.
+The Tax Agency will calculate your tax returns on the basis of income information submitted by your employer.
+If you wish to change or modify your tax returns, you can do so online at Sullissivik.
+If you do not have any changes or modifications, you don't need to do anything.

 Your tax returns must be submitted to the Tax Agency no later than 1 May in the year after your income year.

-When the tax year is over, you will receive a final statement showing whether you owe outstanding taxes or are due a tax rebate.
+When the tax year is over, you will receive a final statement showing whether you owe residual tax or are due a tax rebate.
 The final statement will be sent at the end of August in the year after your income year.
 The final statement contains instructions for paying the residual tax.
 Any excess tax will be refunded automatically.

-Greenland has entered into double taxation agreements with:
+Among the Nordic countries, Greenland has double taxation agreements with:

-You can read more about the individual double taxation agreements in at Nordisk eTax, or you can contact the tax authorities in your country of residence to hear about the rules for double taxation with Greenland.
+You can read more about the individual double taxation agreements at Nordisk eTax, or contact the tax authorities in your country of residence to hear about the rules for double taxation with Greenland.

 Greenland has not entered into a double taxation agreement with Sweden or Finland.
-This means that the tax authorities in these countries can charge income tax for work done in Greenland, in addition to the income tax you pay in Greenland.
+This means that the tax authorities in these countries may charge income tax for work done in Greenland, in addition to the income tax you pay in Greenland.
 This is called double taxation, because you pay tax twice on the same income.

 If you live in Sweden or Finland and are still employed by and paid by your usual employer, who is not resident or permanently established in Greenland, the following rules apply:

 If your stay does not exceed 14 days, you are not liable to pay income tax in Greenland.
 You will then only have to pay tax on your income in the country in which you are employed.

 If your stay exceeds 14 days, you will also be liable to pay income tax in Greenland.
 You will then have to pay tax on your income both in Greenland and in the country in which you are employed.